-Blend – Now that the soup is cooked it’s time to blend.
+Now that the soup is cooked it’s time to blend.
 Grab your immersion blender and blend the cauliflower and leeks into a creamy soup.
-Alternately, you can carefully blend the soup in batches in a regular blender.
+If you don't own an immersion blender, you can carefully blend the soup in batches in a regular blender.

 Serving this creamy, family favorite soup is all that’s left!

-For more winter soups check out these recipes
+For more warming winter soups check out one of these: